© Will Miller

 “Make it difficult to dead your bruv and take de throne,” said Mustafa, sitting beside Anthony.

-“Difficult to sit on de throne, yeh.”
+“Difficult even to sit on de throne, yeh.”
 Anthony’s gang tag was “Morder.”

 “Siam is the old name for Thailand,” Mr Urquhart said.
 “An ancient kingdom.
 There are many wonderful ruins there.
 You must all go and see them yourselves one day.”